rj45/rj32/README.md

 [Instruction Set Documentation](./docs/instructions.md).

+## Contributing

+**Contributions are welcome!**

+- Please follow the existing style and implement as much as possible in the Digital simulation rather than verilog.
+- Fork and submit a PR, please update any documentation and tests and explain exactly what you changed (preferably with screenshots) in the PR description.
+- I will be showing all contributions in youtube videos showing what you changed.
+I will give you credit.
+- I reserve the right to reject any changes that take the processor in a different direction than I want it to go
+- Changes I would like to make are listed in the issues.
+If I haven't begun working on something, feel free to take it up.
+- If no issues looks interesting, feel free to submit an issue for something you'd like to do, and I can approve it.
+- Feel free to submit PRs without an issue or approval if you don't mind me deciding not to accept it.

+## Contributors

+- rj45
+- advice from BigEd, joanlluch, oldben, robfinch, robinsonb5, DiTBho, MichaelM on AnyCPU

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.